-34.03 Health and Welfare Benefits Plan Information and Administration
+35.03 Health and Welfare Benefits Plan Information and Administration

-- (a) The Employer shall provide copies of the benefit booklet and administrative procedures related to the health and welfare plans to the Union upon request. - (b) The Employer shall provide all benefit enrollment forms to each eligible employee, and a copy of the benefit booklet shall be provided to all shop stewards and a copy shall be made accessible to employees at each worksite.
+- (a) The Employer shall provide copies of the benefit booklet and administrative procedures related to the health and welfare plans to the Union upon request. - (b) The Employer shall provide all benefit enrollment forms to each eligible employee, and a copy of the benefit booklet shall be provided to all shop stewards and a copy shall be made accessible to employees at each work area.

-ARTICLE 35 - GROUP LIFE INSURANCE
+ARTICLE 36 - GROUP LIFE INSURANCE

-Employees shall be provided with a Group Life Insurance Plan as per Appendix B - Summary of Benefits.
+Employees will be provided with a Group Life Insurance Plan as per Appendix A Summary of Benefits.

-ARTICLE 36 - WORK CLOTHING AND EMPLOYER PROPERTY
+ARTICLE 37 - WORK CLOTHING AND EMPLOYER PROPERTY

-36.01 Uniforms
+37.01 Uniforms

-- a) The employer shall supply an appropriate number of uniforms including shirts, pants and hair covering and aprons if required.
-The employer shall replace uniforms as required due to wear and tear.
+- (a) The Employer shall supply an appropriate number of uniforms including shirts, pants and hair covering and aprons, if required.
+The Employer shall replace uniforms as required due to wear and tear.
 Appropriate change rooms will be supplied when employees are required to change clothing at work.
-Where change rooms are not available the employer shall discuss the matter with the client. - b) The employer shall supply and maintain nametags for employees who are required to wear same. - c) The Employer shall accept employee suggestions through the Union-Management Committee, with respect to uniforms. - 36.02 Employees must return to the employer property in their possession at the time of termination of employment.
-The employer shall take such action as required to recover the value of articles which are not returned.
+Where change rooms are not available the Employer shall discuss the matter with the client. - (b) Where the Employer requires employees to wear a uniform, the Employer will launder the uniforms at the workplace. - (c) The Employer shall supply and maintain nametags for employees who are required to wear same. - 37.02 Employees must return to the Employer property in their possession at the time of termination of employment.
+The Employer shall take such action as required to recover the value of articles which are not returned.

-36.03 Protective Clothing, Equipment and Supplies
+37.03 Protective Clothing, Equipment and Supplies

-- a) The employer shall provide all employees working in any unsanitary or potentially hazardous job all necessary tools, protective clothing, and equipment required including gloves, masks, safety glasses and shoe coverings. - b) The Employer will ensure adequate supplies are provided to employees to complete assigned work. - c) Any shortage of supplies, protective clothing or equipment shall be immediately reported to the supervisor, and if the shortage cannot be resolved, a report shall be completed for review by the Union/Management Committee.
+The Employer shall provide all employees working in any unsanitary or potentially hazardous job all necessary tools, protective clothing, and equipment required including gloves, masks and safety glasses.
+The Employer will ensure adequate supplies are provided to employees to complete assigned work.
+Any shortage of supplies, protective clothing or equipment shall be immediately reported to the supervisor.

-- d) All such clothing, tools and equipment shall be maintained and replaced at employer's expense. - e) All such clothing, tools and equipment shall comply with applicable Workers Compensation Board regulations concerning the same.
+All such clothing, tools and equipment shall be maintained and replaced at employer's expense.

+All such clothing, tools and equipment shall comply with applicable Workers Compensation Board regulations concerning the same.

-ARTICLE 37 - MORE FAVOURABLE RATE
+ARTICLE 38 - MORE FAVOURABLE RATE